Trial continues after ex-officer accused of killing Georgia man takes stand

 Despite it being dark outside, body camera video of Presley's pursuit clearly shows Presley chasing Green on foot, and Presley can be heard warning Green that he is deploying a Taser.

-Presley said his Taser malfunctioned, and the two men ended up on the d with Green on top of Presley.
+Presley said his Taser malfunctioned, and the two men ended up on the ground with Green on top of Presley.

 Presley testified that when he pulled his gun out, Green started running again.
 The body camera video is too dark to make out much, but gunshots are clearly heard.